2SUBDA/Block3_Run/README.md

-# Block3_Run
+# Block3_Run_Week7a_Bayes
-Code for IST 718 - Block 3 - Lessons 7, 8, 9
+Code for IST 718 - Block 3 - Lessons 7

-Week 7 - To be added
+Week 7 - Code for looking at consumer preference and price adjustments leveraging Bayes